-The Coulon zinc project has a net book value of \$10 million as at June 30, 2021 (\$9.8 million as at December 31 2020).
-Exploration activities are minimal while the Company is assesses various strategic options for these properties.
+The Coulon zinc project has a net book value of \$10 million as at September 30, 2021 (\$9.8 million as at December 31 2020).
+Exploration activities are minimal while the Company assesses various strategic options for this property.

 Equity Investments